Kirtibg/Course-Registration-Website/README.md

     1. Adding a Course page
     2. Registering as a student page
     3. Login student page where a student can subscribe to available courses

+This project using nodejs gives a basic understanding of how asynchronous programming works.
+Use of promise saves us from a lot of nested callback functions(callback hell) Lodash helps to deal with arrays to ease working with files for database.

 ## Database:
    I have used text files to save data in the same folder as the code